zerevbrol/any-body-got-a-map/README.md

 ### scope & rationale

 Given the scope of this project as compared to its source, only the fully "cleaned and verified" datasets published for the 1988 Damron Guides are used here as proof of concept.
+The 1988 dataset, despite being cleaned and verified, does not have its full dataset represented by the Mapping the Gay Guides project website, however.

 ### methodology

+The 1988 dataset was

 ### thank you & further reading